 Fast forward to December 2022 and the results are looking very positive so far.
-Muz has received two injections of inclisiran and he has already seen a significant reduction in his blood cholesterol levels.
+Muz is on the new treatment pathway for CVD and he’s seen a reduction in his blood cholesterol levels.

-The positive results from his treatment have improved not only Muz’s cholesterol levels, but his physical and mental wellbeing too.
-He is more energetic, more motivated, and feels empowered to take control of his CVD.
+Muz is feeling more energetic, motivated, and finally feels empowered to take control of his CVD.

 “It could be because my cholesterol levels are coming down, but I feel more energetic – I have started doing small simple exercises and I have started walking more… all those things are making me feel very proud, very strong.
-I’m just taking one injection at a time, and me and my family are feeling very hopeful for the future.”
+Me and my family are feeling very hopeful for the future.”

 We look forward to hearing how Muz progresses with his treatment and management of his CVD.